 BELGIUM, February 2000 The month ended with a Chunnel train to dignified Brussels, where Mike discussed turning science into public policy with international cohorts.
 I walked to the enormous art museum both days.
 Early Dutch and Flemish fourteenth and fifteenth century pieces awed me; modern art lay, much of it very large and sometimes roughly done, in a new stone section 6 stories underground.
 Art ranged from van der Weyden to Breughel to Oldenburg.
-On the third day, after the meetings, we both explored old churches and the Grand Place, the sculptural main market square surrounded by pierced stone-carved guildhalls.
+On the third day, after the meetings, we both explored old churches and the Grand Place, the sculptural main market square, fully paved, surrounded by pierced stone-carved guildhalls.
 Often it's full of flags, tents, or flower dislays, especially a vast flower carpet in August that may have helped the town get its World Heritage title recently.
 Tourists from every nation included a group of Alabama high schoolers.
 We went into the City Museum in the Hotel de Ville (City Hall) and an art exhibition.
 Next, a great lunch of fish chowder; moules and frites, the national dish of Belgium.
 We bought gifts of small lace pieces and Belgian chocolate.

 The citybegan in the 1200's and is filled with opulent stone buildings but alas, many are reconstucted due to horrible bomb damage in wars.
 The vast stone Palais de Justice, Europe’s largest court building, could fit even Texas’ state capitol building inside it several times--and Austin's capitol is taller than DC's!
 There are almost no parks or green garden spaces however, so below the gray overcast sky the city looks severe, broken by sinuous art nouveau buildings piercing the sky.
 It’s noisy in the Avenue Louisa area where we stayed, busy with trams and traffic amid upscale antique and chocolate shops, Gucci and Armani.
 Not all pick up after their dogs: watch your step.
-It’s an international town with many European political visitors: we saw well-dressed streetwalkers subtly strolling past shop doors as the evening darkened, whispering to potential patrons, but most looked like somebody’s mom more than a hot mama or the half-naked German ladies of Hamburg's famous windows!
+It’s an international town with many European political visitors: we saw well-dressed streetwalkers subtly strolling past shop doors as the evening darkened, whispering to potential patrons, but most looked like somebody’s mom more than a hot mama or the half-naked German sirens of Hamburg's famous windows!